S. M. I. Henry: Temperance

-Henry was one of the WCTU's most effective speakers at the Illinois State Capitol when they presented the great "Home Protection Petition."
-She made the memorable plea from the point of view of a widow with fatherless children, and asked the same power to protect them from the dram shops which their father would have possessed had he not died.
-Her lecture on "What is the Boy Worth?" was a masterly presentation of the most vital question of the hour, and was given with telling effect in scores of towns and cities.
+Henry was one of the WCTU's speakers at the Illinois State Capitol when they presented the "Home Protection Petition."
+She made the plea from the point of view of a widow with fatherless children, and asked the same power to protect them from the dram shops which their father would have possessed had he not died.
+Her lecture on "What is the Boy Worth?" was a presentation of the question of the hour, and was given with telling effect in scores of towns and cities.

 The book, Roy, or The Voice of his Home, was one of Henry's best.
 Its sequel was, Mabel's Work.
 Pledge and Cross had the largest sale of any book of its kind, and conveyed the essence of the Gospel Temperance Crusade.
 All were published by John Newton Stearns, New York.

 The Temperance Training Institute was founded by Henry, by which normal Sunday School methods were applied to the understanding of temperance work, the spiritual side being strongly emphasized.
 Dr. Vincent invited Henry to prepare a series of Biblical Temperance Lessons for the Sunday-School Teacher.
 Henry was also superintendent of the WCTU's National Training School for Temperance Workers.